ScottPeterJohnson/kdbgen/README.md

 [ ![Download](https://api.bintray.com/packages/scottpjohnson/generic/kdbgen/images/download.svg) ](https://bintray.com/scottpjohnson/generic/kdbgen-core/_latestVersion)
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

- Experimental library for generating Kotlin code to interact with a Postgres database.
+ Experimental library for writing Postgres-compatible SQL in Kotlin via annotation processing.
- Currently supports two methods:
-  - Arbitrary SQL transformed into Kotlin functions
+ Basically, turns SQL statements into type-checked functions at compile time.
-  - A somewhat limited DSL generator

- The arbitrary SQL method is probably the far more powerful and elegant.
-The DSL generation may be repurposed or scrapped.

- The basic philosophy is:
+ The underlying philosophy is:
- - The database should be the source of truth for Kotlin objects representing its rows, so those should be generated automatically.
+ - Databases understand their schemas already, so you shouldn't have to write more code describing your tables
  - Queries should be known safe at compile time.
  - SQL is a fine language for writing SQL.